SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here: (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication year = last 5 years): https://www.webofscience.com/wos/woscc/summary/41ea8b1b-8145-4092-afae-aac7103f209d-a89c8b3e/relevance/1

 ## 2. General notes